Skip to content

 The bottom line

 An emergency fund is not glamorous.
-Nobody posts about their HYSA balance on social media.
-But it is the foundation that makes every other financial move possible: investing, paying off debt, changing careers, starting a business, buying a home.
+But it is the foundation that makes every other financial move possible: investing, paying off credit card debt, changing careers, buying a home.
 Without it, you are one bad month away from financial crisis.

 Start today.
 Open a high-yield savings account, automate a transfer on your next payday, and sell one thing you are not using.
 Get to $1,000 as fast as you can, then keep going until you hit 3 months of expenses.
 Future you will be grateful.